TABLE OF CONTENTS

 • Battery Icon — shows how much time your aircraft battery has

-• Shows how much estimated flight time is left — this is constantly being recalculated during your flight, it’s not just a count-down.
+• This is constantly being recalculated during your flight, it’s not just a count-down.
 So based on how hard you’re hitting the motors, what your density altitude looks like that day, the temperature of the battery, how windy it is — this all influences your battery life.

 • Don’t feel the need to be an expert in this— just help the student understand where to find it, and if you feel comfortable sharing a few tips / examples, go for it.